Levidevtech/Polity5-Regime-Prediction/README.md

 - sklearn ( pip install scikit-learn )
 - numpy ( pip install numpy )
 - matplotlib ( pip install matplotlib )
+- xlrd ( pip install xlrd )

+Either use python or python3 depending on your system.

 To run the code, open a terminal and navigate to the folder where the code is located.
 Then run the following command:
 ```python RandomForest.py```